9 Best Campgrounds near St. George, UT

 Too see what's available or to book a campsite, go to the park's website.

 3. Quail Creek State Park

 Quail Creek State Park, close to Hurricane, offers a quaint waterside camping experience and is one of the less discovered campgrounds in the area.
 This is a small, quiet campground set on a slope overlooking the scenic Quail Creek Reservoir.

 The main attraction here is the lake.
 People come here to fish for trout, bass, and crappy, or to set up on the beach with their kayaks, stand up paddleboards, and other watercraft.
 Nearby are mountain biking trails with fun, rolling terrain.

-This campground has 23 campsites and is open to tents and RVs but does not have electrical hookups.
+This campground has 24 campsites and is open to tents and RVs and has nine sites with electrical service (30/50 AMP).
 Sites are well-spaced, and each one has a lake view, along with a sheltered picnic table, fire pit, and barbecue.
 Bathrooms are modern with flush toilets.

 With the exception of one walk-up site, the campsites are all reservable and should be booked in advance if you want to secure a site.